Case Study

 NatureMetrics now work in 110 different countries.
 They extract DNA from water, soil and air samples – the latter being a new development from their Research and Development team – sequence it and determine which species are in the environment.
 This replaces time-consuming manual processes such as searching for evidence of species at night.

-Dr Tiffany Jandreska, Head of R&D, and her team focus on developing faster, scalable and more insightful ways to measure biodiversity for their customers.
-Clients include businesses that have a potentially destructive impact on nature who need help to understand, manage and mitigate that impact.
+Dr Tiffany Jedrecka, Head of R&D, and her team focus on developing faster, scalable and more insightful ways to measure biodiversity for their customers.
+Clients include businesses that need help to understand, manage and mitigate their impact on nature.
 Their other clients are conservation charities such as the WWF who need to monitor their progress in restoring nature.

 Two globe-trotting projects